UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 .. admonition:: venv vs. virtualenv

    - These are almost completely interchangeable
-   - the difference being that **virtualenv supports older python versions** and has a few more minor unique features, while **venv is in the standard library**.
+   - The difference being that **virtualenv supports older python versions** and has a few more minor unique features, while **venv is in the standard library**.

 .. keypoints::